Munger: History

 Historically, Munger was located at a strategic bottleneck controlling the main route into Bengal from the west.
 To the south, travel was impeded by the steep hills; to the north, the numerous Ganges tributaries were the main obstacle.

-In the end of 12th century, Munger alongside with Patna was conquered by Bakhtiyar Khalji.
-The region served as a province of Bengal until 1330 before it's annexation by Muhammad Tughlaq.
+At the end of 12th century, Munger, along with Patna, was conquered by Bakhtiyar Khalji.
+The region served as a province of Bengal until 1330 before its annexation by Muhammad Tughlaq.
 From 1397 Munger was part of the Jaunpur Sultanate till Sikander Lodi overrun Bihar before 1499.
 Treaty was concluded between Delhi and Bengal, which allowed Alauddin Hussain Shah to retain the region of Bihar.
 In 1521, Nusrat Shah annexed few forts of Munger.
 Later it was captured by Sher Shah Suri.
 From 1545 till Akbar's invasion of Bengal, Munger remained in the hands of Karrani dynasty.
 The region remained under Muslim rule until British occupation of Bihar in 1760's.

 Maharshi Nagendranath Bhaduri pursued intense spiritual practices in solitude, especially Hathayoga and Pranayam, in a lonely cave in Monghyr and attained salvation there.
 He also known as Bhaduri Mahasaya, was an Indian yogi famously referred to as "The Levitating Saint" by Paramahansa Yogananda in his book Autobiography of a Yogi.The chapter which describes Bhaduri Mahasaya is titled "The Levitating Saint".